Article

 Testing for organic chlorides is completed on the naphtha fraction of crude where distillation is performed to 204°C (400°F).
 ASTM D4929 is the preferred test method set forward by industry standards for the determination of organic chloride in crude oils.

 The challenge with the distillation of crude oil test specimens is to recover enough naphtha fraction, particularly when testing heavy crude.
-Enough sample must be recovered to allow for proper washing to remove trace inorganic contaminants, such as H2S and salts, while not introducing any potential sources of bias.
+Enough samples must be recovered to allow for proper washing to remove trace inorganic contaminants, such as H2S and salts, while not introducing any potential sources of bias.

 Distillation must be carefully performed to avoid conditions that would favor decomposition (cracking) and salt hydrolysis, which, when combined, have the potential for organic chloride formation.
 Rapid distillation with high heat temperatures can create these undesirable conditions and must be avoided to prevent a high bias in the test results.